monktastic/blog/pages/metaphysics/quantum-woo.md

 you (one in each "branch" or "world"), with each one seeing the corresponding result.

-Problem solved, right?
+Crisis averted, right?

 **This is where the rest seem to lose the plot.**

-Consider how things look for "one copy of you" -- henceforth, just "you," since you conveniently happen to *always be* just "one copy of you."
+Consider how things look for "one copy of you" -- henceforth, just "you," since you conveniently happen to *be* just "one copy of you."
 Unless you are willing to face a decomposing cat and say "nope, not really dead," there obviously *is* a meaningful sense in which it has a well-defined fate.

-Once you confront this, the natural thing to do will be to say "it *must* have had a fate which you just *learned*."
-But that would be discarding what we already established: *standard QM without collapse insists that it did not have one.*
+Once you confront this, the natural thing to do is to say "maybe it already *had* a fate which you just *learned*."
+But that would be discarding what we have taken great pains to establish: *standard QM without collapse insists that it did not have one.*

 Once you remember *that*, maybe you will scream "decoherence!" and the cycle can start afresh[9].

+Luckily, there are enough shells in this shell game that you can avoid seeing this conclusion for as long as you like.

 ---

 To be clear, I'm sure few physicists really like the above conclusion.
 And yet if you carefully follow the bread crumbs, it's pretty hard to avoid.
+The other possibility is that QM is wrong, but very few physicists believe that[10].

 Eugene Wigner was (in)famous for his interpretation that conscious beings cause collapse[6], but we can see that he did it to avoid this more troubling